 Upcoming Stewardship Topics

-The Stewardship and Education Committee has developed a 5 year rotation for stewardship topics.
-NACD’s Stewardship and Education Committee determines the specific theme, based on that year's topic.
+The Stewardship and Education Committee has developed a five-year rotation for stewardship topics.
+NACD’s Stewardship and Education Committee determines a specific theme based on that year's topic.
 The five-year rotation of topics are as follows:

 Previous Stewardship Topics

 Education Resources by Topic - Educators can use this library of education resources, which includes guides, activities and more, to educate students on the importance of our natural resources.
 Resources are organized according to topic and include guides, activities and more.
 Current topics include forestry, soils, water, habitat, and energy.

 Outreach Materials for Churches - This page contains sermon starters, hymns and scriptures on the topics forestry, soil, water, habitat, and energy for use by churches to encourage good stewardship of our nation's natural resources.

 Stewardship Success Stories - Districts share information on how they successfully celebrate Stewardship.